VENAVER

 $500

-Application due by September 22
+Application due by February 22, 2025

 Native Americans have faced myriad issues since being placed on reservations during Westward migration in the 1800s.
 In the 21st Century, Native Americans still face difficulties stemming from these earlier policies.
 The Yakama Reservation immersion gives students a first-hand look at life on the reservation as well as the steps Native American communities are taking to maintain their cultures, including care and conservation of their sacred lands.
 This immersion requires a willingness to participate in manual labor and endure uncertain weather conditions.
 Students may paint houses, do construction projects, or work on landscaping and wild land restoration.